lobocv/blog/content/posts/event_folding/index.md

 {"account_id": "account_2"}
 ```

 But wait...
 We just lost a bunch of information from our events!
 That's right.
-I never said this compression was lossless!
+I never said this folding was lossless!
 In some cases this may be acceptable, you may be able to gather that information elsewhere, say from an API call, or it
 may not be relevant for what you are trying to do on the subscriber side.

 In cases where you *do* need that information, we can store it separately in a database as we are inserting values into
 the sorted-set.
-When querying the sorted-set for events to publish, we can "decompress" the event by enriching it with
+When querying the sorted-set for events to publish, we can "unfold" the event by enriching it with
 the information we stored in the database.

 In our example, we need a list of metrics that have changed so that we know which metrics to aggregate.
 We can easily keep track of these metrics in a regular Redis set.
 When we query the sorted-set to get
-the compressed event older than `X`, we also grab the metrics that have changed from the regular set.
+the folded event older than `X`, we also grab the metrics that have changed from the regular set.
 We can then assemble
 the `post-metric-last-updated-X-minutes-ago` event: